 Off-chain IP tracing is far more practical.
 A user’s IP is not be recorded on the blockchain, but interactions the individual undertakes on the internet are.
 IP access logs can be acquired from cryptocurrency exchanges, email service providers, and social media platforms.
 Even by knowing email addresses and social media platforms, covert and properly conducted OSINT can often reveal key information like social media handles that can ultimately lead to IP address attribution without tipping a suspect off.

 While cryptocurrencies are relatively safe and secure, weaknesses typically lie in individuals who use them.
 Operational security employed by users is frequently poor and grossly inadequate, reducing their privacy and anonymity.
 Examples of poor operational security include always using the same wallet addresses over and over again and insecure storage of private keys.

 Some individuals will elect to hold or utilize ‘privacy coins’ such as Monero (XMR).
 Some privacy coins are more effective at ensuring privacy than others.
 Monero is considered the leading privacy coin right now because it’s highly effective.
 The ownership of Monero effectively cannot be traced.
 But this doesn’t mean Monero is a panacea for anyone looking to avoid being tracked.
 For one, many users leave their XMR on exchanges where it can be seized which is counter-intuitive.
 Furthermore, most XMR users employ poor operational security e.g. buying XMR on an exchange, telling friends and family that they own XMR, etc…

 Coin Mixers such as CoinJoin work by taking multiple input transactions mixing them up and ultimately giving funds back to the owners.
-However, Coin Mixers have mixed success depending on the implementation strategy for a variety of technical reasons I won’t delve into here.
+However, Coin Mixers have mixed success depending on the implementation strategy, but they can be defeated.